oabubakar/crud-project/README.md

 ```
 7. Database credentials
 ```
-Ensure you update the database credentails inside .env file if you are using credentails other than the default ones
+Ensure you update the database credentails inside .env.example file if you are using credentails other than the default ones.
+Rename .env.example to .env
 ```
 ## Test Web App
 8. Navigate to http://localhost/crud-project/public/